daviddechaux/Kingmaker/readme.md

 ## Maybe :
-- Load default map from web (currently data are store in js) ...- Cross domain origin issue
+- Load default map from web (currently data are store in js)
+> Cross domain origin issue
 - Move the edit box while moving the element
-- Auto-enable checkbox on add item of this type
 - Confirm delete element
 - Add a recently use element
-...- Avoid / destroy and create box ?
+> Avoid / destroy and create box ?
+- Put the dropdown to the default value

 ## Nope
 - Possibility to choose map (use the kingmaker video-game map ?)
-...- No fog of war
+> No fog of war
-...- No default map
+> No default map

 ## Bugs :
 - Fog wording